Equity Story

 The Krones share in a ten-year review

-The past ten years from 2014 to 2023 have seen our share price increase by 79%.
-Krones’ average annual share price gain over the ten-year period comes to 6.0%.
-This is above the MDAX price index (+2.9%), meaning the MDAX excluding dividends.
-Including paid-out dividends, and assuming these were reinvested in Krones shares after payout, the average annual return on our shares since 2014 comes to 7.7%.
-The comparable MDAX performance index gained by 5.1% annually.
+The past ten years from 2015 to 2024 have seen our share price increase by 49%.
+Krones’ average annual share price gain over the ten-year period comes to 4.0%.
+The MDAX Price Index – the MDAX excluding dividends – gained an average of 2.0% per year over the same period.
+Krones shares are thus a clear outperformer over the long term.
+This also applies when dividends are included.
+Including paid-out dividends, and assuming these were reinvested in Krones shares after payout, the average annual return on our shares since 2015 comes to 5.6%.
+The comparable MDAX performance index rose by an average of 4.2% per year over the last ten years.